syncfusion-content/wpf-docs/wpf/Diagram/Getting-Started.md

 ### Adding control via Designer

-[SfDiagram](https://www.syncfusion.com/wpf-controls/diagram) control can be added to the application by dragging it from Toolbox and dropping it in Designer view.
+WPF [Diagram](https://www.syncfusion.com/wpf-controls/diagram) (SfDiagram) control can be added to the application by dragging it from Toolbox and dropping it in Designer view.
 The required assembly references will be added automatically.

 ![WPF Diagram from Designer](Getting-Started_images\wpf-diagram-from-designer.png)